chrisabra-co/ori-command/README.md

 ## Credits

-Based on the [MCP Server ORI](https://github.com/grandinh/mcp-server-ori) by Harrison Grandin.
+Based on the [MCP Server ORI](https://github.com/grandinh/mcp-server-ori) by Grandin Harrison.
 This slash command version was adapted for Claude Code to provide a lightweight, zero-setup implementation of the ORI workflow framework.

-Special thanks to Harrison Grandin for the original ORI framework and workflow design.
+Special thanks to Grandin Harrison for the original ORI framework and workflow design.

 ## Support